 Saxon API for .NET

-A set of example C# programs illustrating various use cases for the API is available in the
+An example C# program illustrating various use cases for the API is available in the

 All the classes referred to below are in the namespace